Free Webinars & Videos

 "Embracing Social Media: Rewards, Risks, and Recognizing Fake News"

 A 90-minute presentation with Thom Fladung of Hennes Communications about practical and pragmatic social media policies, determining needed action based on problematic posts, and the importance of public libraries in discussing media literacy.
-The video is available if you click the link to watch it directly on youtube: https://www.youtube.com/watch?v=gFBCgQ_jz-0

 "What's So Critical About Intellectual Freedom?" with Dr. Emily Knox & Dr. Shannon Oltmann